I-395 Signature Bridge

-A rendering of the final design of the I-395 Signature Bridge in Miami, Florida.

-The Interstate-395 Signature Bridge (also referred to as The Fountain) is an ongoing construction project on the I-395/SR-836/I-95 Midtown Interchange in downtown Miami, Florida.
-The bridge was designed by Donald MacDonald architects, led by the Archer-Western-de Moya Group.
+The Interstate-395 Signature Overpass (also referred to as The Fountain) is an ongoing construction project on the I-395/SR-836/I-95 Midtown Interchange in downtown Miami, Florida.
+The overpass was designed by Donald MacDonald architects, led by the Archer-Western-de Moya Group.
 The Florida Department of Transportation (FDOT) and Miami-Dade Expressway Authority are the current overseers of the project.
-The bridge spans 1025 feet (312 meters), with a maximum arch height reaching 325 feet (99 meters) and maximum span length reaching 650 feet (198 meters).
+The overpass spans 1025 feet (312 meters), with a maximum arch height reaching 325 feet (99 meters) and maximum span length reaching 650 feet (198 meters).
 The construction project began in 2016 and was intended to be completed in 2024, but setbacks moved the expected completion date to 2027, then further to 2029.
-The Fountain aspect of the bridge intends to stand as a landmark for passerby visible from the Port of Miami, while the bridge additionally serves as an emergency evacuation route from Miami Beach.
+The Fountain aspect of the overpass intends to stand as a landmark for passersby visible from the Port of Miami, while the overpass additionally serves as an emergency evacuation route from Miami Beach.
 The wider project, known as Connecting Miami, also includes double decking a portion of the Dolphin Expressway (SR 836) west of the Midtown Interchange.

 Project concept

 The I-395 Signature Bridge project was created with the intention of displaying the greater city of Miami as a center of the arts, standing alongside nearby art hubs such as the Adrienne Arsht Center for the Performing Arts and the Perez Art Museum.
 The name "The Fountain" was coined to tie the bridge's water-like expression to Miami's connection to water.
 The fountain-like appearance of the bridge will also include LED luminaries that will create a lighting effect across the arches.
 The bridge is one part of the greater highway interchange project taking place on I-395 and nearby highways.
 New lanes are being added to I-395-MacArthur Causeway interchange, and modifications will be made to the exits toward NE and NW 2nd Avenues.
 On the I-95 interchange, roads will be repaved and new ramps to SR-836 and I-95 will facilitate traffic flow.

 In addition to the Bridge, the project will form an urban park with the 55-acre plot beneath the highway interchange.
 The role of bridges in urban environments often serves to resemble the culture and history of the city it inhabits, influencing city identity and public opinion.
 In accordance, under the bridge, the proposed Heritage Walk will honor Miami's history, with references to the Tequesta Indians, Julia Tuttle, Henry Flagler, the African American settlers of Overtown, Cuban immigrants, and more.
 These founders and figures of Miami will be part of the new landmark in a combination with a recreational space intended to provide nature and promote sustainability in the otherwise urban area.
-The clearance over the boulevard is about 27 feet.
+The clearance over the boulevard is about 27 feet (8 meters).